Ir0n2/Watch_Dogs_tools/README.md

 This webserver serves a fake discord image which you can trick people into clicking.
 You'll want to disguise the link of course.

 Or find other ways to embed it, embeding it in an image or something less suspicous could probably work really well...

+# GoPhish
+Really doing alot of phishing tools here.
+This is another webserver meant to emulate login pages.
+It's very simple to use and modify.
+Just run the server and try localhost:8080/instagram